johnpapa/react-book-repo/redux/redux-overview.md

 - A central store processes the message that leads to a change of its internal state
 - The central store then communicates out to all its listeners that the internal state has changed, one such listener is our list component

+Why is this called unidirecitonal?
+Well the data in this case is only flowing in one direction.
+We start with a user interaction and we end up with another UI component being updated.
+What about other scenarios such as fetching initial data to our list component?
+Well in this case we might have the following flow:

+- list component asks for data from the central store by sending it a message
+- central store in turn sends a message that leads to the data being fetched from an endpoint via AJAX
+- when the data arrives the state of the central store is changed and an event is emitted that a listener, in this case the list component is listening to

+As you can see we communicate with messages that ends up being interpreted and leads to a change of the state of our internal store.
+That change is broadcasted to a listener/s and the UI gets updated